FL2100 Modifications and Repairs

 Bias design error

-Yaesu obviously learned standby bias was not high enough.
-Later versions of the FL2100, the FL2100Z, used a voltage tripler in the bias.
+Yaesu learned standby bias was not high enough in the FL2100B.
+Later versions of the FL2100, the FL2100Z, use a voltage tripler in the bias.
 While this is a great improvement the best method is still to let tubes seek their own bias by opening the cathode path.

 FL-2100Z bias tripler